shrikantpatnaik/PiShiftPy/README.md

 All pin numbers are based on the GPIO.BCM numbering scheme.

-All Values are autamitically reversed when using the `write` function.
+All Values are automatically reversed when using the `write` function.

 Basic Usage
 -----------